 Program Overview | Course(s) | Beyond the Classroom | Payment Information | Application Deadline | Requirements | Contact

-Spend two weeks in Ecuador and engage in enriching, hands-on community experiences in sustainability.
+Spend three weeks in Ecuador and engage in enriching, hands-on community experiences in sustainability.
 Participants live with local families in the Amazon jungle, the Andes mountains, and the Galapagos Islands, and undertake life-changing service activities and coursework relating to cultural and ecological conservation and sustainable business development.
 Exposure to multidisciplinary approaches to sustainability, including health, economics, education, gender studies, ecology, politics, business, tourism, hospitality, and more.

 GEN S 450: Life and Culture Semester Abroad (3 Units), satisfies General Education, Explorations, Humanities Requirement for SDSU students.

 RTM 404: Cross-Cultural Perspectives of Tourism (3 Units), satisfies General Education, Explorations, Social and Behavioral Sciences Cultural Diversity Requirement for SDSU students.

 RTM 499: Special Study (3 units), provides sustainability-related academic opportunities oriented toward creating sustainable businesses, agencies, and institutions though the implementation of student-based, coordinated, practical and continuing community development programs focusing on:

 - development of sustainable community products that build on unique natural, cultural, and human capital

 - sustainability projects for communities to benefit directly from their assets and emerging global trends

 - participants to experience and support unique community culture and environment